djkormo/mlnet-tutorial/docs/getting-started/README.md

 ## Summary

-In this section we've created a new project for the Github issue classifier and added the ML.NET package to it.
-In the next section we'll load the dataset to prepare the model.
+In this section, we've created a new project for the Github issue classifier and added the ML.NET package to it.
+In the next section, we'll load the dataset to prepare the model.

 [Next section](../loading-data/README.md)